dwgb93/ICAART-DC-2021/README.md

 # ICAART-DC-2021
-Paper submitted to the Doctoral Consortium of ICAART 2021.
+Paper accepted at the Doctoral Consortium of ICAART 2021.

 ## Abstract